 Putting together a computer allows you to pick precisely which screen, system, and other components you want.
 Making the final result unique to your needs and desires is crucial, and selecting the best processor is an essential step in your efforts.

 Some processors boast high speeds or great power, while others impress us with value based on what they deliver.
-AMD Ryzen Processors do all of the above, so they dominate our list as a result.
-If you’re building a PC for the first time, don’t forget to read through our guide on how to build a computer.
+AMD Ryzen processors do all of the above, so they dominate our list as a result.
+The AIf you’re building a PC for the first time, don’t forget to read through our guide on is our number one pick since it has six-cores and 12 threads. how to build a computer.

 - The best budget processor: AMD Ryzen 5 2600